KaijieZhang0831/TQIP-Trauma-Note-LLM-Extraction/README.md

 | Original (No CoT, 5-vote majority) | 85.71 | 314.29 | 99.30 | 21.43 | 1425.93 |
 | Best-of-N using CoT (3 candidates) | 78.57 | 200.00 | 99.00 | 28.21 | 1476.67 |
 | Beam Search using atomic decision tree (3 candidates, beam width = 3) | 57.14 | 85.71 | 98.13 | 40.00 | 1292.40 |

+In addition, in tools folder, you are welcome to use some sections written in `visualization.ipynb` to produce visualizations presented in our poster.

 ## Contribution